LunarKitsune/LunarKitsune/README.md

 <7/6/2025>
 ==== Minecraft ====
  - Pushed a new repository for Minecraft 1.21.5 Mod with fabric platform and updating the project as it goes along.
- - minecraft seems moddable, but put on hold due to registering custom blocks beinga pain in the ass.
+ - minecraft seems moddable, but put on hold due to registering custom blocks being a pain in the ass.

 ==== Godot ==== <br>
  - have recently pushed a godot project learning.
 Will be re-attempting to learn the engine and having this repository for learning purposes.